 Give it a set time

 You might consider giving things a set time mentally to get moving and for attitudes between the families to lighten up.
 During this time, continue to pursue this marriage in the hope of it working out.

 Be prepared that if things don’t work out at this time, then it’s time to move on.
 This will then enable you to look elsewhere without being held back and facing further difficulties.

 If it doesn’t work out

-So, remember that there are also other good men out there looking for a spouse that you will be able to marry instead
+Remember that there are also other good men out there looking for a spouse.

 Risk of marrying without parental support